palmetto/palm-cli/docs/source/introduction/examples.rst

 Palm & The Modern Work Dynamic
 ==============================

-Depending on which sources you reference, tenure for a Software Developer is only 12-20 months (on average) at a given organization.
+Depending on which sources you reference, tenure for a Software Developer is only 12-20 months (on average) at any given organization.
-Regardless of why this is, the migratory nature of Software Development was one of the intial motivators for creating palm.
+Regardless of the reason for this, the migratory nature of Software Development was one of the intial motivators for creating palm.
-We simply became tired of doing one-off dev toolkits, every time we started a new role.
+We simply became tired of building one-off dev toolkits every time we started a new role.

-In a world where the cast of characters engaged with your codebase is likely
+With a rapidly changing
 Consulting
 ^^^^^^^^^^